JNDev7/BoneBot/README.md

 ### Manual

-Run `cd /path/to/BoneBot-folder && java -jar BoneBot.jar` to start the bot.
+Run `cd /path/to/BonerBot-folder && java -jar BonerBot.jar` to start the bot.

 ### Systemd

-Run `sudo systemctl enable bonebot && sudo systemctl start bonebot` to start the service and allow it to start on boot.
+Run `sudo systemctl enable Bonerbot && sudo systemctl start Bonerbot` to start the service and allow it to start on boot.

 ### Docker